ibm-cloud-docs/key-protect/migrate-st.md

 Information about HPCS deprecation and migration to {{site.data.keyword.keymanagementserviceshort}} Dedicated will be communicated in a future AIX release through official AIX release documentation.

-####  Checking HPCS Usage on Direct Link
+####  Checking HPCS Standard key usage by Direct Link
 {: #migration-direct-link}

 Refer to the Direct Link documentation at [Migrating Direct Link MACsec CAKs and MD5 keys from HPCS to Secrets Manager](/docs/dl?topic=dl-hpcs-migration&interface=ui)

+#### Migration of standard keys
+{: #migration-standard-key-process}

-If standard keys exist, besides the Direct Link and AIX usages above, you must [retrieve the key material](/apidocs/hs-crypto#getkey) of each standard key and re-provision it in a supported service.
+If standard keys exist, besides the Direct Link and AIX usages above, you must migrate them by following these steps:

+1. **Retrieve the key material** — Use the [HPCS API](/apidocs/hs-crypto#getkey) to retrieve the plaintext key material of each standard key.

+2. **Re-provision the key material** — Store the retrieved key material in a supported service.
 This can be done either by:
    - Importing the key material into a new {{site.data.keyword.keymanagementserviceshort}} Dedicated standard key.
    - Storing the secret in {{site.data.keyword.cloud_notm}} Secrets Manager, which is the recommended solution for general secret material.

+3. **Update application references** — Update any custom applications, service configurations, or IAM policies that reference the HPCS standard key.
+Applications must be updated with the new service endpoint, key ID, and any required IAM policies that grant access to the new key in {{site.data.keyword.keymanagementserviceshort}} Dedicated or Secrets Manager.

+4. **Validate** — Confirm that all applications and services are functioning correctly with the new key before you decommission the HPCS standard key.

 ## KMIP for VMWare Migration
 {: #kmip-migration}

 VMware KMIP support for HPCS will end on 31 December 2026, after which the KMIP for VMware service will no longer work.
-Detailed instructions on migrating to {{site.data.keyword.keymanagementserviceshort}} Dedicated will be published [here](/docs/vmwaresolutions?topic=vmwaresolutions-eos-kmip) on 3 March 2026.
+Detailed instructions on migrating to {{site.data.keyword.keymanagementserviceshort}} Dedicated is published [here](/docs/vmwaresolutions?topic=vmwaresolutions-eos-kmip).

 ## PKCS #11 (GREP11)
 {: #migration-pkcs11-grep11}